Flinn-Brown FAQs

 Yes.
 Fellows should plan for prep time before each Flinn-Brown Academy session.
 Pre-reading the material provided is extremely important.
 Fellows are also expected to prepare to engage in thoughtful discussions and deep dialogue.
 Additionally, Fellows are required to participate in a group project that will require time outside of Academy days for collaboration and coordination teams

-• What if I have to miss a Flinn-Brown Academy session or weekend?
+• What if I have to miss a Flinn-Brown Academy Day?

-Fellows are required to attend all Flinn-Brown Academy sessions as participation is a key component of the program.
+Fellows are required to attend all Flinn-Brown Academy days as participation is the key component of the program.
 However, we understand that Fellows may have unavoidable conflicts and commitments.
-If you believe you will miss more than two days (full or in part) over the course of the Academy, we highly encourage you to apply for a future cohort.
-If excused, Fellows are asked to make up the missed session during a future Academy.
+If you believe you will miss more than one day (full or in part) over the course of the Academy, we highly encourage you to apply for a future cohort.
+Please see the Academy schedule here.

 • Does the Arizona Center for Civic Leadership help Fellows’ political activities?